 The Speckled Mousebird During Your Day Out in Kent

 The Speckled mouse birds at Wingham Wildlife Park can be found in the tropical house.
 They share their exhibit with other several other bird species such as lorikeets (black winged, yellow backed chattering, goeldi and rainbow), finches, blue crowned pigeons and eclectus parrots.
-In the Spring and Summer this is a particularly beautiful indoor planted area where the free flying birds fly overhead and a waterfall trickles into fish filled ponds.
+In the Spring and Summer this is a particularly beautiful indoor planted area where the free flying birds fly overhead.